 Let’s summarise the benefits of dynamic ads:

-Dynamic ads enable you to promote a wide range of products using lots of different images, call to actions and content without the need to manually configure each creative.
+enable you to promote a wide range of products using lots of different images, call to actions and content without the need to manually configure each creative.

-A dynamic ad is much more likely to resonate with user preferences, boost intent, product favourability which is likely to lead to a higher chance of conversion on a landing page.
+a dynamic ad is much more likely to resonate with user preferences, boost intent, product favourability which is likely to lead to a higher chance of conversion on a landing page.

-Delivering the same content won’t create a meaningful connection in every context.
+delivering the same content won’t create a meaningful connection in every context.
 So, without relevant, personalised creatives, there’s still a chance for wastage in media spend.
 Dynamic feeds also eradicate the chance of spending budget on products that are out of stock.

 The same message to any one individual will not always resonate.
 A personalised dynamic ad allows the ad content to improve relevance based on a user’s context.